-Lanterns made from bamboo frames and covered in coloured paper are hung inside every home and incredible illuminated displays decorate the streets.
-There could be no Vesak without lanterns and Vesak lantern competitions are organise in a number of cities and towns.
+Lanterns made from bamboo frames and covered in colored paper are hung inside every home and incredible illuminated displays decorate the streets.
+There could be no Vesak without lanterns and Vesak lantern competitions are organize in a number of cities and towns.
 The winners are awarded valuable prizes.
-Beruwela organises every year two days of events including meditation session at the the Island Temple (in English and German) , Bakthi Gee (devotional songs) competition on gaily illuminated barges afloat on the Bentota River, chanting of Pirith, Puppert Shows and a Mini Perahera on the beach.
+Beruwela organizes every year two days of events including meditation session at the the Island Temple (in English and German) , Bakthi Gee (devotional songs) competition on gaily illuminated barges afloat on the Bentota River, chanting of Pirith, Puppert Shows and a Mini Perahera on the beach.

 The Vesak Pandal depicting various Jathaka stories with paintings are erected all over Sri Lanka.
 They are illuminated and presented beautifully.

 Vesak is a festival of togetherness, a festival of rejoicing in the birth and enlightenment of the Lord Buddha, as well as a time for reflection on his death.
 It is the festival of light, of pandals, of buckets, of lanterns of shining eyes.
 In the course of its celebration, it brings a contentment to people that spreads out from every Sri Lankan; that is the magic of Vesak.